Now accepting applications for 2017 Engaged Cornell grant opportunities.

 - team-based consulting projects.

 Engaged Graduate Student Grants provide opportunities for Ph.D. students to conduct research or scholarship that is community engaged or to develop strategies for incorporating community engagement into existing thesis work.
-Application deadline is January 18, 2017.
+The 2017 application deadline has passed.

 Engaged Graduate Student Grants are intended to support: